TrevorDKelly/Programing-and-back-end-development/rb170/http_book_notes.md

       all info is visable therefore unsecure
   URL encoding
-    some characters need to be escaped to be added to a URL unsafe because they can be missrepresented
+    some characters need to be escaped to be added to a URL may not be in the standard ASCII Character Set unsafe because they can be missrepresented
       `% space ! + # < > { } [ ] ~` and others
     unsafe because they have a special meaning in URLs